 We'd say 5.1 speaker systems are worth getting for your PC setup.
 Essentially they separate the audio into six different speakers/channels: left, centre, right, surround left, surround right, and a subwoofer.

-However, keep in mind that these speakers tend to be quite expensive, which is why we only have one 1.5 option on this list for budget PC speakers.
+This kind of system can enhance your immersion in whatever you're listening to because it delivers sound all around you to encapsulate you in the audio of your film, TV show, video, or video game.
+However, keep in mind that these speakers tend to be quite expensive, which is why we only have one 5.1 option on this list.

-They can also take up a fair amount of space which means you may require a large desk to match.
+They can also take up a fair amount of space, which means you may require a large desk to match.
 However, you can always place them around you as well for a 'truer' surround sound setup.

 Should I get speakers with a subwoofer for my PC?

-As a combination, you should find speakers with a subwoofer to deliver a more complete range of sound, which should really enhance your listening experience.
+Subwoofers basically boost lower-frequency sounds to bring attention to them more, while the speakers work on giving you mid and high-range sounds.
+As a result, you should find speakers with a subwoofer to deliver a more complete range of sound, which, in turn, can enhance your listening experience.

-They can be particularly great when you're listening to music that comes with heavy bass, or when you're watching a blockbuster movie to further immerse yourself in the action.
+Subwoofers are particularly great when you're listening to music that comes with heavy bass, or when you're watching a blockbuster movie to further immerse yourself in the action.

 Do gaming PCs need speakers?

 Gaming PCs don't necessarily require speakers and, at the end of the day, it's up to you whether you want the extra addition to your setup.

 The other options are either using the standard speakers that come with your monitor or selecting a headset instead.

 The benefit of a good set of speakers though is they should offer better sound quality than the standard monitor speakers without needing to wear headphones all the time at your desk.